Lea este artículo en español.

 “The ACA covered millions of people and reduced the racial and ethnic disparities in health coverage in California,” researchers at the UC Berkeley Labor Center and UCLA Center for Health Policy Research wrote in a recent publication. “(T)o take away these coverage options especially during a global pandemic and recession would exacerbate racial and ethnic inequality in California.”

-Losing the Affordable Care Act also means losing federal funding — California gets an estimated $25 billion in federal dollars from the health law, according to the Legislative Analyst’s Office.
+Losing the Affordable Care Act without a replacement would have also meant losing federal funding: California gets an estimated $25 billion in federal dollars from the health law, according to the Legislative Analyst’s Office.

 The state would need to make “very serious and perhaps difficult decisions” of how to respond to such a funding loss, said Ben Johnson of the Legislative Analyst’s Office.

-Republican Sen. Melissa Melendez of Lake Elsinore, vice chair of the state’s Senate health committee, told CalMatters in an email that she is concerned the state could try to make up for losses in finances by increasing taxes on businesses and individuals.
-If the law is struck down, the Supreme Court cannot be blamed for Democrats’ fiscal mismanagement or for the state’s prioritization of costly policy, she said.
+Republican Sen. Melissa Melendez of Lake Elsinore, vice chair of the state’s Senate health committee, told CalMatters in November she was concerned the state would try to make up for losses in finances by increasing taxes on businesses and individuals.

 “At some point, the Democrats need to face the reality that California taxpayers and the federal government may not be there to pay the credit card bill coming due,” she said.